beaverbuilder/documentation/docs/beaver-builder/introduction/faq.md

 Beaver Builder doesn't work on archive pages like the Posts page (blog), categories, tags etc. If you want to use Beaver Builder to design your archive pages you will need to use a combination of Beaver Builder and Beaver Themer.

-See the [How it works](getting-started/how-it-works) article for more information.

 ## Can I use Beaver Builder to create websites for clients?

 You must use your license on websites that you own or manage.
 You may use your license on a client site in situations in which you maintain an ongoing relationship with your client as a consultant.
 By using your license on a client site, you acknowledge and agree that your client will come to you for support.